Georges Depping: History of the Jews during the Middle Ages

 The book owed its origin to the offer of a prize, in 1821, by the Royal Academy for a work describing the condition of the Jews in France during the medieval period.
-Depping's work was given honorable mention, but did not win the prize.
+Depping's work was given an honorable mention, but did not win the prize.

 He later enlarged the work, extending its scope to the general history of the Jews in Europe.
 The medieval Christian sources—documents, letters, chronicles, and histories, especially those dealing with the history of the Jews in France—were studied by Depping with great diligence and not without critical acumen.
 This fact gives importance to the book.

 It is to be regretted that those rabbinical sources which were not accessible in the form of translations were but seldom consulted.
 As a consequence the few passages relating to the literature of the Jews are of no value (compare, especially on Rashi, pp. 113 et seq.; Zunz, “Z. G.” pp. 151, 446).
 The introduction (pp. v.-xxiv.) contains a short but valueless review of the history of the Jews up to their appearance in Europe.
 Depping's style is pleasing.